xicato/xig-documentation/api_doc.md

 * **URL Parameters:**

   Required:
+    * `network` : The secure network the device that the histogram data is being collected from.
+If a network value is not provided, the results of the command are non-deterministic.
+To access devices that have not been assigned to a secure network, the name unsecured should be used.
     * `type` : The type of histogram: either `temperature` or `intensity`
     * `device_id` : The target device ID.
 This _cannot_ be a group or a sensor.